istio/istio.io/content/docs/concepts/security/index.md

 in "properties") must match one of fields ("user" or "groups" or an entry in "properties") in the "subject" part of the "requestcontext" instance.

-Here is an example of `ServiceRoleBinding` resource "test-binding-products", which binds two subjects to ServiceRole "product-viewer":
+Here is an example of `ServiceRoleBinding` resource "test-binding-products", which binds two subjects to the "product-viewer" `ServiceRole`:
 * user "alice@yahoo.com".
 * "reviews.abc.svc.cluster.local" service in "abc" namespace.